When it comes to losing weight, low-carb, gluten-free, vegan, and Paleo diets seem to get most of the attention these days.

 (Ultimate Portion Fix treats cheeses like Parmesan, feta, and mozzarella as Blue containers, or healthy fats.)

 When choosing carbs, follow the same strategies you would for a non-vegetarian diet, focusing on complex carbohydrates from whole-food sources like starchy vegetables and whole grains (rather than refined flour).

 A vegetarian diet, versus a vegan diet, opens up “more options for higher-protein foods like eggs and Greek yogurt,” says Maguire.
 “There is research showing that higher-protein, lower-carb diets can be beneficial for weight management.”

 Pro tip: Rather than leaning on carbs and dairy (especially when eating out), lean toward vegetables, legumes, and whole grains, with some dairy for added flavor.

 2. You’re ignoring portion sizes

-“There’s a false sense that all vegetarian foods are healthy, and newbies who follow this diet tend to overeat and end up gaining weight,” says Haynes.
+“There’s a false sense that all vegetarian foods are healthy, and newbies who follow this diet tend to overeat and end up gaining weight,” she adds.

 She knows this from experience — at the beginning of the 6 years she spent as a vegan, she gained weight.
 “I was eating a lot of nuts, nut butters, carb-heavy foods, and whatnot without thinking about total calories.”